Heavier Things

-Heavier Things is the second studio album by American singer-songwriter John Mayer, released on September 9, 2003 by Aware and Columbia Records.
-It debuted at #1 on the US Billboard 200, selling over 317,000 copies in its first week.
+Heavier Things is the second studio album by American singer-songwriter John Mayer, released on September 9, 2003, by Aware and Columbia Records.
+It debuted at number one on the US Billboard 200, selling over 317,000 copies in its first week.
 Despite some criticism towards Mayer's songwriting, Heavier Things received generally positive reviews.

 Background

 There's a certain swing-for-the-fences feel and a hurried nature that I think you have when you're making your first record and have much to prove.
 Now that I'm in a higher gear, I don't have to press so hard on the gas, and I'm loving it.